 "We're going to run hard and fast.
 You will see the full force of everything I've learned in political life in the past 20 years," Przybylo said.

 The race will be contested, since Chris Hanusiak, Louella Preston, Jim Hynes and Mary Marusek have also created a slate of candidates, with Hanusiak as the mayoral candidate.
 He, Preston and Hynes are current trustees.

-Also, Trustee Joseph LoVerde declared a run for mayor in June, and is mulling his decision based on health considerations.
+Also, and is mulling his decision based on health considerations.

 At the Monday press conference, Przybylo and the others read a statement saying some of its goals are to make Niles business-friendly, build a positive image for Niles, reinvigorate animal control service, possibly not charge for the Free Bus, enact a new zoning ordinance, establish standing committees among trustees, evaluate village staff by performance metrics and reorganize the Sister Cities program.

 Przybylo has been a Niles trustee since 1989.